Headed to New York for New Years this year? Check out these tips to help you save money and time on your trip.

 - Your feet and body will thank you

-Money Saving Tip: If you go to an event with an included drinks, I recommend getting two at a time (usually the max).
-That way you don’t spend too much time in line and when they stop serving, you will still have a drink to finish after midnight.
+Pro-tip: If you go to an event with an included drinks, I recommend getting two at a time (usually the max).
+That way you don't spend too much time in line and when they stop serving, you will still have a drink to finish after midnight.